zhao-rry/TM2025_project/README.md

 ## Dataset
 Initially, we obtained 60 transcribed letters from a public dataset hosted on kaggle.com at [this link](https://www.kaggle.com/datasets/anthaus/world-war-i-letters).
 This repository contains a JSON file of letters in both English and French.
 Other relevant metadata, such as the year and place of writing, being stored in a separate CSV file.
 We then manually inserted 32 more letters taken from the [UK National Archives](https://www.nationalarchives.gov.uk/education/resources/letters-first-world-war-1915) into the original JSON file.
 This gives us a total of roughly 90 letters, each with roughly two pages of text.

-However, given the issue of data sparsity (especially after removing letters in French), we decided to perform web scraping on a much larger database, i.e. the ["My Dearest" archive](https://www.ww1-letters.com/), which holds images and transcriptions of over 400 letters sent among David Henry Taylor's family.
+However, given the issue of data sparsity (especially after removing letters in French), we decided to perform web scraping on a much larger database, i.e. the ["My Dearest" archive](https://www.ww1-letters.com/), which holds images and transcriptions of almost 400 letters sent among David Henry Taylor's family.
 These letters are categorised, based on the circumstances they were sent in, into 5 types:

 - "London 1915-16" (9 letters)
 - "France & Belgium 1917" (77 letters)